tarashor/HeatTransferFEMModel/README.md

 # HeatTransferFEMModel
-Appilcation for 3rd yeat study in University at Applied Mathematics Faculty Allows to model the heat transfer process in arbitrary domain
+Appilcation for 3rd yeat study in University at Applied Mathematics Faculty<br>rrrAllows to model the heat transfer process in arbitrary domain